BvS10: Netherlands Marine Corps

-The BvS10 is also in use with the Netherlands Marine Corps, 74 units have been delivered of which 46 are the APC version, 20 command vehicles, 4 repair and recovery vehicles and another 4 ambulance vehicles.
+The BvS10 is also in use with the Netherlands Marine Corps.
+74 units have been delivered (46 APC, 20 command vehicles, 4 repair and recovery vehicles and 4 ambulance vehicles).

 Dutch deployments

 On 27 March 2008 the Dutch Parliament decided in favour of sending a 60-men strong Marine reconnaissance unit to Chad in support of the EUFOR peacekeeping mission in the region.
 The marines functioned as the eyes and ears of an Irish battalion.
 This was the first operational deployment of the BvS10 Viking in Dutch service after exercises in Norway and the UK.

-As part of the Dutch ISAF contribution, a Royal Netherlands Marine Corps company has been deployed to the province of Uruzgan in Afghanistan since July 2009.
-Several BvS10 Vikings have been modified with slat armour for this mission.
+As part of the Dutch ISAF contribution, a Royal Netherlands Marine Corps company was deployed to the province of Uruzgan in Afghanistan since July 2009.
+Several BvS10 Vikings were modified with slat armour for this mission.

 Variants

 Beowulf

 Unarmoured version of the BvS10, with a new cabin.

 It carries up to 14 people or 8 tons of cargo with a top speed of 65 km/h, and like the Viking is fully amphibious without special preparations.